Ego-Vision World Model for Humanoid Contact Planning: Methods

-The low-level controller tracks commands $c = \left[v^{\top}, p_{ee}^{\top}, h_{body}\right]^{\top}$, where $v$ is the desired linear velocity, $p_{ee}$ the desired end-effector position, and $h_{body}$ the body height, while maintaining balance.
-Its observation space is purely proprioceptive, including angular velocity ($\omega$), the projected gravity vector ($g$), the command ($c$), joint positions ($q$), and joint velocities ($\dot{q}$).
-The controller is represented by a deep neural network and is trained in simulation using PPO, following established approaches~\cite{NVIDIA_Isaac_Sim, LeggedLab}.
+Our framework utilizes a low-level controller capable of tracking diverse locomotion and manipulation commands.
+The controller tracks the command vector $c = [v^{\top}, p_{ee}^{\top}, h_{body}]^{\top}$, where $v$, $p_{ee}$, and $h_{body}$ denote the desired linear velocity, end-effector position, and body height, respectively.
+Its observation space is purely proprioceptive, comprising angular velocity ($\omega$), the projected gravity vector ($g$), the command ($c$), joint positions ($q$), and joint velocities ($\dot{q}$).
+The controller is trained in simulation via PPO, following established approaches~\cite{NVIDIA_Isaac_Sim, LeggedLab}.

-Once a reliable low-level controller is obtained, the high-level planner is designed to account for both contact and task planning.
-It specifies actions $a_t = \left[p_{ee}^{\top}, h_{body}\right]^{\top}$ to the low-level controller based on an observation space $o_t$ combining proprioception (as in the low-level controller) with visual input from a downsampled 64×48 ego-centric depth image.
-We exclude base velocity $v$ from the planner's action space to force the robot to solve contact-rich problems through postural manipulation, rather than learning locomotion-based evasion strategies.
-The high-level planner consists of a world model and a sampling-based MPC framework.
-We train the world model from the offline dataset and, at inference time, use it to evaluate $M$ candidate action sequences over an $N$-step horizon and optimize the action $a_t$.